SEAN: Mid-September, and, for once, quite a light week. We do have some very impressive debuts, though.

 ASH: I am amused by the premise, at least!

-MELINDA: I, too, am amused.
+MJ: I, too, am amused.
 Probably not reading this, but still amused.

 SEAN: We also get Deathbound Duke’s Daughter 2 and the 3rd and final volume of The Extraordinary, the Ordinary and SOAP!.